German House Application

 Who can live in the German House?

-Any Valpo sophomore, junior, or senior who has taken German 204 or the equivalent can live in the German House.
+Any Valpo sophomore, junior, or senior who is enrolled in a German course at any level or who has completed German 204 can live in the German House.
 Applications are submitted in January the year before you want to live in the house (right before the regular Room Selection process in March).

 How long can I live in the German House?